 An elector must late register with the county election administrator, regardless of who is conducting the district's election.
-If the district is conducting their own election, the elector must then return the late registration verification document to the district clerk.
+Late registration is open through election day but an elector must be in line to vote prior to the close of polls.
+The elector may vote immediately with the county election administrator (if the county is conducting the election) or return the late registration certificate to the school district clerk.
 Upon presentation of a verification document, the district clerk shall issue the ballot to the elector and enter the verification document as part of the official register.
 If the elector late registers prior to the availability of ballots, the elector has the option of returning to vote in person at a later date, receiving their ballot via absentee, or by voting at the district clerk's office on election day.
-If the elector late registers after ballots are available, but prior to election day, the elector may vote with the district clerk or take their ballot with them (must be returned prior to election day).
-If the elector late registers on election day, the ballot must be voted with the district clerk.
+If the elector may vote with the district clerk or take their ballot with them (must be returned prior to 8:00 pm on election day).
 13-2-304, MCA